Results.

 18 August 1978

-Conviction for store‑breaking and stealing varied to receiving stolen property where evidence of breaking was inconclusive.
+Conviction for break-in and stealing varied to receiving stolen property; sentence of five years upheld.

 18 August 1978